lgrube3/postcardroulette/README.md

 ## Pull project from GitHub (remote repository)

 Create a folder on your computer.
-I called it Mingle5 and then run the following 2 commands in your terminal:
+I called it Mingle5 and then navigate to that folder and run the following 2 commands in your terminal:
 ```
 git init
 git pull https://github.com/mingle5/Mingle5.git